 USDA has consistently operated on a science-based, step-by-step approach informed by what we learn about this virus through our everyday work, research, and monitoring efforts, and this marks the next step in the escalation of our response.

-HPAI H5N1 viral infection was first confirmed on a dairy premises on March 25, 2024.
-USDA, in coordination with States, took immediate action to conduct additional testing for HPAI, as well as viral genome sequencing, to learn more about the virus and how it was spreading among dairy cattle.
+After HPAI H5N1 was first confirmed on a dairy premises in March 2024, USDA immediately worked with States to conduct additional testing for HPAI, as well as viral genome sequencing, to learn how it was spreading among dairy cattle.
 USDA and State teams conducted extensive epidemiological work to investigate the links between HPAI-affected dairy premises and evidence of spillover into poultry premises.

 Continued disease transmission regionally within the country is due to several factors.
 In addition to the movement of livestock, transmission between farms is likely related to normal business operations such as numerous people, vehicles, and other farm equipment frequently moving on and off an affected premises and on to other premises.
 Importantly, it is not currently believed that the disease is spread onto dairy or poultry premises by migratory waterfowl—this is supported by both genomic and epidemiological data analysis.

-If you suspect a possible HPAI infection on your farm:
+If you suspect a possible HPAI infection on your farm, report it!

-- Report it!
-Isolate any sick or exposed animals and contact your veterinarian, State animal health official , or the APHIS Area Veterinarian in Charge.
+Isolate sick animals and contact your veterinarian, State animal health official , or the APHIS Area Veterinarian in Charge.